zubeax/zubeax.github.io/about.markdown

 If you want to go back further, check out my [LinkedIn profile](https://www.linkedin.com/in/axel-zuber/).

 I blog about Kubernetes, Micro Services and their application.
-Since i have been around since CPU clock rates have been measured in MHz, you should expect the occasional historical item as well.
+Since i have been around since CPU clock rates were measured in MHz, you should expect the occasional historical item as well.